-When you think of a silo, you think of the kind that are found on farms, full of grain.
-Full grain, full harvest -- it sounds like a perfect metaphor of a successful business marketing campaign.
+When you think of a silo, you think good thoughts: silos on a farm filled to the brim with an autumn’s grain harvest.
+It sounds like a perfect metaphor for a successful business marketing campaign.

 So how can a silo be a bad thing?